Career Growth and Strategy Promotions, Raises and Negotiations

 The Plan

 By the six-month mark, you shouldn't be asking for a new job; you should be asking for a title that matches the job you already have.
-This is "Agreeing on Value First."
-You present the promotion as a simple step because you have already shown the value and made the job change safe for the business.
+LinkedIn's analysis of 32 million profiles found that promoted employees have a 70% chance of still being at the company after three years, compared to just 45% for those stuck in the same role.
+Companies know this.
+Present the promotion as a simple step because you have already shown the value and made the job change safe for the business.

 The Action Step